jbock-java/jbock/README.md

 [getopt_long](https://www.gnu.org/software/libc/manual/html_node/Getopt.html)-like
 command line parser.

-Its main purposes are:
+Its goals are:

-* To generate readable parser code from Java annotations.
+* To generate convenient, readable parser code from Java annotations.
-* To give the user of the command line interface a good error message if the input is invalid.
+* To give the user of the command line interface a good error message, if the input is invalid.
-* To give the developer of the command line interface a good error message if there's a configuration problem.
+* To give the developer of the command line interface a good error message, if there is a configuration error.
 * To print usage text that looks similar to a GNU man page, when the `--help` parameter is passed.

 ## Introduction